paulosjd/snippets-exercises/django-notes/Model_fields and Relationships.md

 `blank` if `True`, the field is allowed to be blank.
 Default s `false`

-Note that this is different than null. null is purely database-related, whereas `blank` is validation-related
+Note that this is different than null. null is purely database-related, whereas `blank` is validation-related:

+Null: db-related.
+Defines if a given database column will accept null values or not.

+Blank: validation-related.
+It will be used during form validation, when calling form.is_valid().

 `choices` An iterable (e.g., a list or tuple) of 2-tuples to use as choices for this field.
 If this is given, the default form widget will be a select box instead of the standard text field and will limit choices to the choices given.
 E.g.: